openhab/website/blog/2023-07-23-openhab-4-0-release.md

 Java 17 brings a wealth of benefits to our user and especially our developers, including security enhancements, performance improvements and reduced memory usage as well as new language features and APIs.

 As this is a new major release, we have a number of breaking changes that are required for the new features and improvements.
-So, please have a look at our [**official release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.0.0) to learn about all breaking changes, new addons, enhancements and fixes.
+So, please have a look at our [**official release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.0.0) to learn about all breaking changes, new add-ons, enhancements and fixes.

 With that being said, we again want to share some statistics that show the progress in numbers.